 If you’d rather skip the TKTS lines or prefer to buy your tickets in advance, check BroadwayBox.com, which lists discount codes for shows (up to 50% off).
 The codes can be used when purchasing tickets online or at the box office.

-Many shows offer cheap “rush” tickets (i.e. first come, first serve tickets) or lotteries on the day of performance.
-Producers claim these programs keep their shows affordable for people of all financial means, but rush tickets are usually for locations that don’t sell at full price (i.e. front row far sides or last row of the balcony).
-So, the tradeoff for extreme discounts ($27-$40) are partial-view locations and early morning lines.
+Many shows offer cheap “rush” tickets (i.e., first-come, first-served tickets) or lotteries on the day of performance.
+Producers claim these programs keep their shows affordable for people of all financial means, but rush tickets are usually for locations that don’t sell at full price (i.e., front row far sides or last row of the balcony).
+So, the tradeoff for extreme discounts ($27-$40) are partial-view locations and early-morning lines.
 But for sold-out hit shows, “rush” may be the only tickets to be had.
 Prices and policies vary, so check each show’s website for details.
 The best resource for rush ticket information is Studentrush.org

 Cheap Music & Dance Tickets

 New York City also has many opportunities to see some of the city’s famous music and dance shows.

 The venerable Metropolitan Opera has $20 rush tickets ($25 Saturday) for orchestra level seats.
 Procedures vary for weekday and Saturday performances, so check their website for details.

 You can get half price, same-day tickets to Lincoln Center performances, available at the David Rubenstein Atrium, located at Broadway and 63rd St.

 The New York Philharmonic offers tickets to open rehearsals (usually mornings) for $18.
 They also offer student tickets for select concerts for only $13.50.
 Rush tickets can be purchased online or at the box office up to 10 days in advance.

 Carnegie Hall has same-day tickets for only $10.
 They also offer obstructed view locations at 50% off (but unless you have a thing for the conductor, what’s to see?).